madman-bob/talks/Idris Type-Driven Data Science/talk.md

     We're using a `SnocList` style representation, as this representation easily allows these operations.

-  - `Field` overloads both `String` and `Integer` notation, to allow referring to columns either by name, or by index.
+  - We can refer to fields by either name or index.

   - If we use either a name, or an index, that is not available, then we get a compile-time error.